-"Did Evan know about your special authorisation?" asked Remus.
+"Did Evan know about your special authorisation?"
+Remus asked.

-I replaced a chipped onyx paperweight back on the corner desk.
+I replaced the chipped onyx paperweight back on the corner desk.
 "No. I didn't trust him not to try and use it for his benefit."
 It was easier to pick up books by hand.
 I bent down to gather several.
 When I straightened, Remus was standing in front of me.
 I said, "I trust you.
-It just…never came up.
+It just never came up.
 You know what I mean, right?"

 He kissed me softly.
 "I know."
 I dropped the books to hug him.
 They fell on his feet.
 Other than a sharply indrawn breath, Remus made no complaint.
 He held me tight.